Repackaging an installation on a Hyper-V virtual machine

 2. Setting up the Repackager

-After you select what installer you want to repackage, you can begin configuring the operation.
+After you've decided which installer to repackage, you can start setting the process.

 2.1 Package Information